Police: Former MCPS Employee Apologized for Touching 10-Year-Old, Said She Was ‘Flirting’ With Him

 She told police she attended an after-school program for which Simmons was a group leader, according to charging documents.
 He was working there as an employee of Kids Adventures, a company that sponsored the event.

 When the group was going to watch a movie, the girl went into a staff lounge to make popcorn.
 There, Simmons came up behind her and hugged her from behind, rubbing her chest with his hand for about five seconds, the documents say.

 The girl was “very uncomfortable” and told police that Simmons stopped her the next day and told her he was “sorry about yesterday,” according to the documents.

 He said to detectives that the girl had been “kind of flirting” with him and had massaged his shoulders, a detective wrote.

 Simmons told them he had gotten up to check on the popcorn and said he may have given her a hug.
 He said he “may have apologized” the next day, because he felt a hug wasn’t the most appropriate, the detective wrote.

 The detectives asked if he was sorry for touching her chest and he said, “Yes,” according to the documents.

-Simmons, a Gaithersburg resident, is facing charges of a fourth-degree sex offense and second-degree assault for an incident that allegedly occurred in November 2016.
+Simmons, a Gaithersburg resident, is facing charges of a fourth-degree sex offense and second-degree assault.

 In court documents, Simmons reported that he worked at Kids Adventures for six years.
 Representatives from Kids Adventures were not available for comment Tuesday afternoon or Wednesday morning.